Worktrees

 <prefix><slug>, where<prefix>defaults toagent/(e.g.add login form→agent/add-login-form).
 Colliding slugs get an incrementing suffix (-2,-3, …). - Worktree path —

-<parent>/<repo-name>-worktrees/<slug>, a sibling directory of the repo. - tmux window — the slug is used as the window name; the agent you picked in the modal (
+<repo>/.worktrees/<slug>by default.
+Change the repo-relative directory with@agent-sidebar-worktree-dir; absolute paths and..are rejected. - tmux window — the slug is used as the window name; the agent you picked in the modal (

 claude/codex/opencode) launches inside it with the selected permissionMODE.

-Defaults for the agent and branch prefix live in tmux options — see tmux options for the full list.
+Defaults for the agent, branch prefix, and worktree directory live in tmux options — see tmux options for the full list.

 Close pane modal